Could you be experiencing the link between estrogen and mood right now?

 Gut health is central to the health of all body systems.
 To name a few examples, your gut health affects your immune system, your mental health, your energy levels, and yes, your hormones.
 This is because the bacteria and yeast species living in your gut are breaking down foods in your diet and converting them into nutrients and chemicals that can bring benefits or harm to your body.
 A healthy microbiome living in your gut means you have maximized the bacterial species that bring you benefits, and minimized the species that cause harm.

 The estrobolome is just one subsection of bacterial species within your microbiome.
 A healthy estrobolome mediates the reabsorption of estrogen from the gut ensuring hormone balance.

 The liver metabolizes estrogen and delivers it to the gut for excretion.
 The estrobolome includes bacteria that produce betaglucuronidase, an enzyme that reverts estrogen back into its unconjugated, active form.

 If there is an overgrowth of these bacteria, too much estrogen can be absorbed back into the bloodstream resulting in elevated estrogen levels.
-Elevated betaglucuronidase and elevated estrogen are both associated with premenstrual syndrome, obesity, infertility, mood disorders, cardiovascular disease, and more .
+Elevated betaglucuronidase and elevated estrogen are both associated with multiple mental and physical health challenges .

 On the other hand, low levels of betaglucuronidase can cause problems too.
 Without enough microbes creating betaglucuronidase, your body can miss out on plant-based estrogens from the diet and resorption of estrogen when circulating levels are low.
 This can lead to overall low estrogen levels in the body and symptoms described above.